section-engineering-education/engineering-education/content/articles/implementing-a-repository/index.md

 ![Data Format](/engineering-education/implementing-a-repository/data.png)

 The above data includes variables such as `userID`, `id`, `title`, and `body`.
-We will need to define these variables in the application.
+We will need to declare these variables in the app.

 ### Getting started
-Open `Android Studio` and create a new project.
+Open `Android Studio` and generate a new project.
 Choose an `empty` template and click `finish`.
-You will need to be patient since this process usually takes some time.
+You will need to be patient since this process maybe time consuming.

 When the project completes, Android Studio will display all the required files in a new window.
 Before going further, we need to add several permissions and dependencies to our application.